This article originally appeared in the January 1974 issue playboy magazine.

 Physical insulation isn’t the same as psychological isolation.
 A private world that manages to minimize wasted time and motion actually permits greater attention to individual interests and matters of greater importance.
 During one period in the Sixties, when I rarely ventured outside the Chicago Mansion, I developed a reputation as a Howard Hughes-style recluse.
 We’ve both chosen to live in self-contained, separate physical worlds, but Hughes has purposely cut himself off from all contact with other people, and the Playboy Mansion was conceived as an environment in which I could more readily enjoy the company of others.

 The concept worked so well that within a year I was doing almost everything in the Mansion.
 I moved my office and a secretary in and, with the arrival of the Bunnies, my social life was increasingly concentrated there, too.
 The house soon became a favorite hangout for friends, associates and visiting celebrities.
 Instead of going out for a few drinks in some crowded, smoke-filled bar, we relaxed and rapped in front of the fireplace in the main room, ordered our favorite food and drink from kitchen and bar facilities superior to most of the restaurants in town, played pinball or pool in the game room, took a swim or a steam, or unwound in the romantic comfort of the underwater bar, which can be reached most easily by sliding down a fire pole from the floor above.
+The pole was typical of the playful innovations I introduced as a contrast to the grand turn-of-the-century elegance of the house.
+Such a place should also have secret passageways, I figured, and since there weren’t any, I added them.
 The Mansion ended up working so well that going out came to seem like a useless exercise.
 What the hell was it I was supposed to go out for?

 Perhaps to visit places that couldn’t be brought to you.